hitakritgoplani/security-mini-projects/README.md

-# security-mini-projects
+## Security Mini Projects

-# This repo consists of mini projects/tools realted to various security concepts
+A repo to dive into the world of cybersecurity with these mini projects that covers various essential security concepts.